RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 The Room Manager is instanced once on startup, and only one can exist (singleton).
 It persists for the full duration of the level, and generally can be acecssed globally with `room_manager`.
 It is responsible for executing all the code related to AM rooms.

 ### Article6 - Article NPC
 Article NPCs function a lot like player objects, except with slightly less overhead and a few simplified rules.
-Please see the dedicated section for initializing Article NPCs for setting up each NPC id right in the file structure and `user_event6`
+They have a specific file structure and `user_event6` to add things.
+They are set up pretty similarly to players, so you can copy/paste player code for the most part into each of their events.
+A few caveats:
+1. You need to use any of the default attack/hitbox index functions inside the `obj_stage_main` scope
+2. Character's `hit_player` script will not run - creators will need to copy the code over to a `user_event` and set `hit_player_event` in `other_init` in order for AM to be able to call it
+3. `state` is renamed to `art_state`, and `free` is renamed to `is_free` (this is due to them being default variables that change outside of the article's control)

 #### Arguments
 `...[enem_id, 0, 0, waypoints, 0, 0, 0], ...`